-During the course of the two-day conference, held in the spacious and leafy setting of Nicolet College, close to 50 people from 14 States of the USA and 3 Canadian Provinces, as well as Belgum, Croatia, New Zealand, Poland and Serbia, participated in the technical program which included 29 oral presentations and 8 poster presentations.
+During the course of the two-day conference, held in the spacious and leafy setting of Nicolet College, close to 50 people from 14 States of the USA and 3 Canadian Provinces, as well as Belgium, Croatia, New Zealand, Poland and Serbia, participated in the technical program which included 29 oral presentations and 8 poster presentations.
 These covered a range of topics related to short rotation woody crops - primarily poplars and willows - including genetics and physiology, phytotechnologies, biomass production, ecosystem services, stakeholders, bioproducts, harvesting and logistics.
-Abstracts of presentations (including posters) will be made available online.
-Peer-reviewed papers based on conference presentations will also be published in the open access online journal Forests.
+Abstracts of presentations (including posters) have been published in the conference Proceedings in a special issue of the open access online journal Forests.
+Peer-reviewed papers based on conference presentations and others are also being published in the Forests special issue.

 Immediately prior to the main conference, a two-day field tour presented the Populus breeding and testing program of the Natural Resources Research Institute (NRRI) of the University of Minnesota in northern Minnesota.
 The first day visits included an extensive series of poplar field trials established over the period 2015 to 2018 in the Cohasset area, as well as field trials and nursery collections established over a 20-year period near Grand Rapids.
 On the second day, the group visited the main facility of the NRRI in Duluth, to meet the Director, Dr. Rolf Weberg, prior to driving through north-east Minnesota and northern Wisconsin to Rhinelander for a visit to the Institute for Applied Ecosystem Studies of the USDA Forest Service.
 The pre-conference tour was carefully and efficiently organized by Bernie McMahon of NRRI.